Nyanyan/Egaroucid/web_resources/en/index.md

 These are works developed by third parties using Egaroucid or Egaroucid's training data, etc.

 - [Reversi Web](https://reversi.yuki-lab.com/en/): Othello AI that can be played on the website.
-The Egaroucid for Web engine is used as the top-level AI that you can play against by registering an account.
+The Egaroucid for Web engine is used as the top-level AI that you can play against by winning and advancing.
 - [Reversi Nexus](https://reversi.nexus/): Othello AI that can be played on websites, desktops, and mobiles.
 It seems they referred to Egaroucid's [training data](./technology/train-data/) and [technical explanation](./technology/explanation/).